DevilMedlar/python-recall-training/rules.md

 A weakness MAY remain active after an immediate successful repair when the surrounding evidence still shows uncertain or inconsistent recall.

-A weakness SHOULD be reclassified or resolved when later unaided performance provides sufficient evidence of stable recall.
+A weakness MUST be reclassified or resolved when later unaided performance provides sufficient evidence of stable recall.

 For a one-attempt assessment, individual misses remain diagnostic evidence while the assessment is in progress.
 Do not interrupt the assessment to create immediate weakness drills, modify the active assessment based on those misses, or begin item-level repair.